( Nevus flammeus )

 DiagnosisA port-wine stain can typically be diagnosed based on its appearance.
 In some rare cases, a skin biopsy may be done.

 TreatmentPort-wine stains are generally harmless.
 They may cause emotional and social problems due to their visibility.Talk with your doctor about the best treatment plan for you.
 Treatment options include:

 LasersLaser treatment may be used to destroy the blood vessels causing the stain.
 There are some risks with laser treatment.
 It may result in scarring and skin lightening or darkening.Flash-lamp pumped pulse dye laser is one type used with port-wine stains.
 Multiple treatments may be necessary.

 Other TreatmentsOther treatment options include freezing, surgery, tattooing, and radiation.
-These treatment have had limited success.
+These treatments have had limited success.
 Lasers have replaced most of these treatments.

 More from Beliefnet